Found during or before 1861

 The 264-km-diameter M-type asteroid, 16 Psyche, has been considered by some to be the mesosiderite parent body.
 A recent detailed spectroscopic survey of main-belt and near-Earth asteroids has identified certain differentiated asteroids having high concentrations of high-Ca pyroxene, abundant plagioclase, minor olivine, and a significant metal component.
 These asteroids, including the S-type asteroids 17 Thetis and members of the Merxia and Agnia families, may be similar to the metalpyroxene-rich mesosiderites (Sunshine et al., 2004).
-In a similar way, utilizing near-IR spectrography of asteroids located near the 3:1 orbital resonance (Kirkwood gap of Jupiter), Fieber-Beyer et al. (2010) found that close similarities exist in the absorption spectra of eleven members of the Maria asteroid family and that of mesosiderites.
-The genetically-related Maria asteroid family, which is likely the result of collisional disruption, contains HED-type pyroxenes and exhibits spectral reddening likely caused by FeNi-metal.
+In a similar way, utilizing near-IR spectrography of asteroids located near the border of the 3:1 orbital resonance located at 2.50 AU (a Kirkwood Gap associated with Jupiter), Fieber-Beyer et al. (2010, 2011) found that close similarities exist in the absorption spectra of eleven members (out of twelve members studied) of the Maria asteroid family (total of ~80 members) and the absorption spectra obtained for mesosiderites.
+The Maria family, which is likely the result of collisional disruption, contains HED-type pyroxenes and exhibits spectral reddening likely caused by FeNi-metal.
+Fieber-Beyer et al. (2011) ascertained that the near-Earth asteroid 1036 Ganymed is mineralogically similar to diogenites, with pyroxenes identical to those in Johnstown, and they also determined that the spectra of the asteroid is consistent with asteroids from the Maria family.
 Dynamical models of the Maria family predict that it is a probable source of some or all mesosiderites delivered to Earth (see diagram below).